-The purpose of the English Language Proficiency assessments is to determine a student's level of English proficiency.
-A Placement Test, administered upon a student's arrival in the United States, is used to determine which English Learner (EL) services are appropriate for the student.
-The annual assessment, administered in January and February, is used to determine the student's current level of English proficiency.
+The purpose of the English Language Proficiency Assessments is to determine a student's level of English proficiency.
+WIDA ACCESS is the English Language Proficiency Assessment administered in Indiana.
+The W-APT placement test (kindergarten) and the WIDA Screener (grades 1-12) function as a screener that is used for both initial and English Language (EL) program placement of students who are identified as Limited English Proficient (LEP).
+The annual assessment, ACCESS and Alternate Access, is administered to determine a student's current level of English proficiency.
 The annual assessment is also used for accountability purposes.